-The ICAV has determined that the application of IFRS 9's impairment requirements at January 1, 2018 resulted in no impairment allowance as management considers the probability of default as close to zero as the financial assets held at amortised cost have a low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.
+The ICAV has determined that the application of IFRS 9's impairment requirements results in no impairment allowance as management considers the probability of default as close to zero as the financial assets held at amortised cost have a low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.
 As a result, no loss allowance has been recognised based on 12-month ECL as any such impairment would be wholly insignificant to the ICAV.